-- Materials which convey an incompatible finish, such as darkly tinted glass in windows, unpainted metal doors, or highly reflective vinyl siding. - Artificial masonry, EIFS, vinyl, aluminum, and steel sidings with inappropriate visual compatibility. - · Orienting new commercial buildings to the parking lot. - Using commercial buildings design in a manner that discourages pedestrian activity.
+- Materials which convey an incompatible finish, such as darkly tinted glass in windows, unpainted metal doors, or highly reflective vinyl siding. - Artificial masonry, EIFS, vinyl, aluminum, and steel sidings with inappropriate visual compatibility. - Orienting new commercial buildings to the parking lot. - Using commercial buildings design in a manner that discourages pedestrian activity. - Using a suburban or auto-oriented

-- easy access for pedestrians. - Locating parking and drive-thru features for commercial buildings on the rear or interior side of the lot. - Locate commercial buildings close to the street and sidewalk in an appropriate urban form.
+- Locating parking and drive-thru features for commercial buildings on the rear or interior side of the lot. - Locate commercial buildings close to the street and sidewalk in an appropriate urban form.